libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
 This command shuts down the peer.
-Use this syntax to preserve the neighbor configuration, but drop the BGP peer state.
+Use this syntax to preserve the neighbor configuration, but drop the eBGP peer state.

 ##### Authority
 Admin user.